mcrax/mcrack/README.md

 ```
 3. After doing all the steps, now rebuild/recompile the apk's (On APK Easy Tool For Windows, you need to zipalign the apk's after doing signing).

-# So What The Uses Of Other Redundant Files?
+# What The Uses Of Other Redundant Files?
 Well, its just mine GUI for Minecraft Bedrock, so it'll show some WaterMark and Custom Background of MCrack.
 I think, Im not gonna explain how to install those since its not necessary....

 # Congratulation!